stratum-mining/stratumprotocol.org/src/features.md

 2. Job Distribution Protocol
 3. Template Distribution Protocol.

 Job selection is a declaration process between miner and pool.
 The miner proposes a block template; the pool accepts or rejects it.
 Once a declared template is accepted, the template can be multicast to other mining devices and farms.
-Implementing Job Selection Protocols separately allows pools to terminate connections on seperate infrastructure from the main mining protocol, preventing impact on the efficiency of share submissions.
+Implementing Job Selection Protocols separately allows pools to terminate connections on separate infrastructure from the main mining protocol, preventing impact on the efficiency of share submissions.

 #### Motivation & Impact